 mood.

-january has the shortest days of the year. though the days are short, my mood is low and seasonal depression is managed only by good drugs.
+january has the shortest days of the year. sometimes short, dark days and seasonal depression is managed only by good drugs.

 so Julie andrews may have had good intentions to start at the very beginning. but this is the middle. middle age. middle class. children in middle school. in the middle of closing a door to a career I miss and opening another.